 Siberian Tiger (Panthera tigris tigris)

-The Siberian tiger mostly inhabits Russian Far East, Northeast China and possibly North Korea.
+The Siberian tiger mostly inhabits the Russian Far East, Northeast China, and possibly North Korea.
 Due to hunting and trade, these animals are now one of the top animals in danger of extinction.
-There have been a number of conservation projects since 1992 to protect these animals and their habitats with the participation of different countries.
-Including rehabilitation centres, protected areas and reintroduction areas.
+There have been numerous conservation projects since 1992 to protect these animals and their habitats with the participation of different countries, including rehabilitation centers, protected areas, and reintroduction areas.
+These efforts not only aim to save the tiger but also preserve the complex ecosystems they inhabit, which are home to a diverse range of flora and fauna.

 Right whales, also known as black whales, are three species of large baleen whales.
-Read our article on the different types of whales, if you're interested in learning more about these large mammals.
-These whales are migratory whales that travel north to breed in the winter.
-Unfortunately, they experience difficulties and many die due to being struck by ships in busiest shipping lanes in the world.
+Read our article on the different types of whales if you're interested in learning more about these large mammals.
+These whales are migratory and travel north to breed in the winter.
+Unfortunately, they face significant threats, and many die due to being struck by ships in some of the busiest shipping lanes in the world.

-The second major cause for their deaths is entanglement in plastic gear.
+The second major cause of their deaths is entanglement in plastic gear.
 Right whales are currently endangered animals.
-Many countries have taken certain measures to ensure their safety by reducing traffic when these whales migrate.
+Many countries have taken measures to ensure their safety by reducing ship traffic during their migration and enforcing stricter regulations on fishing gear, thereby helping to mitigate these threats and promote their recovery.

 Want to learn more?
 Check out the video below about umbrella species!